 Average Irishman online gambler loss: $588.00 per year.

 Number two on the list is Singapore, as its government recently decided to limit internet gambling due to an extravagant of monies lost.
 This caused Singapore Pools (a lottery operator) is looking to open the first Singapore gambling website, which will be fully licensed.

 How much do Singaporeans online gamblers spend per year?
 Only $1,174.00 on average.

 The number one spot on the list goes to the land down under.
-Eighty percent of the population participate in some form of gambling.
-Gambling winnings are untaxed, which provides pretty big incentive (you think?).
+Eighty percent of the population participates in some form of gambling.
+Gambling winnings are untaxed, which provides a pretty big incentive (you think?).

 The average gambler in Australia loses a whopping $1,288.00 per year.

 The economy may be hurting globally, but that doesn’t seem to stop people from dropping money at online casinos.
 Online gamblers may incur heavy losses, but as long as nobody stops them, all is right in the world

 Follow this link if you want to see the Top 10 US Legal Online Casinos